andedevsecops/azure-sentinel-gcp-data-connector/README.md

 Audit log type that you may want to see:

-For Admin Activity audit logs, select activity. \n
+For Admin Activity audit logs, select activity.
-For Data Access audit logs, select data_access. \n
+For Data Access audit logs, select data_access.
-For System Event audit logs, select system_event. \n For Policy Denied audit logs, select policy.</td></tr>
+For System Event audit logs, select system_event.
+For Policy Denied audit logs, select policy.</td></tr>
 <tr><td>COMPATIBLE</td><td>Set this to TRUE to maintain compatibility with Add-On.
 If not TRUE, event payload will be exact copy of PubSub event.
 Default is TRUE</td></tr>
 <tr><td>RETRY_TOPIC</td><td>Name of Topic to send event to on any failure scenario for the function</td></tr>